 Safari reality 3 | You will have your mind blown every day

-I caught the above shot while reclined in a comfy chair, sipping a latte from the tented camp beside this watering hole.
+I caught the below shot while reclined in a comfy chair, sipping a latte from the tented camp beside this watering hole.
 If you didn't know, giraffes have the same number of vertebrae in their neck as we humans do, 7.
 That makes them a little awkward when getting a drink.

 At risk of promoting anthropomorphism, the giraffe was cautious to lower its head here and kept startling the antelope, which then startled the giraffe.
 A vicious circle, certainly.
 But it provided me the opportunity to just relax and reflect, I still look at this photo and think about how incredibly fortunate I was to experience even a handful of days among these amazing creatures in their natural habitat.